Wolfram Language Paclet Repository

 Compute the mean number of photons using QuantumMeasurementOperator:

-Using the probabilities in the diagonal of the density matrix:
+Using the probabilities of the diagonal of the density matrix:

 Heisenberg evolution of annihilation operator